 Today, I’m discussing a crucial step in language development that children need to establish in order to pick up words from others in their environment.
-This is called Joint Attention, and it happens when two people are interested in the same object and they BOTH know the other is interested too.
+This is called joint attention, and it happens when two people are interested in the same object and they both know the other is interested, too.

 For some populations, it might not be so easy.
-For children on the autism spectrum, establishing joint attention can be tricky because social communication is impaired.
+For autistic children, establishing joint attention can be tricky because social communication is impaired.
 Specifically, using joint attention to form a social reference might be lacking, but we can help support them with some strategies.

-Research has shown that young children learn best from people that are the most important to them - their parents and caregivers!
+Research has shown that young children learn best from people that are the most important to them: their parents and caregivers!
 The next thing we know is that young children learn better in a natural environment, like their home, whereas older children learn better with more structure.

 Another strategy is to engage in what your child is interested in or excited about.
 Sometimes, it might feel challenging to get a child to engage with something that you want them to.
-But, we might have more success if we meet them where they are.
+But we might have more success if we meet them where they are.
 For example, if your child is super interested in the wheels on their airplane toy, bring your face near the airplane, or take a turn flying it before handing the airplane back.
 Model airplane sounds or other language “The airplane is flying!”

 Joint attention is important for all kids, and these tips can help you practice this skill during playtime or any other daily activity.
 Check out the Expressable blog for other helpful tips and exercises to help your child.